 Our park recently restored a large swath of coastline near the beautiful Abbotts Lagoon and removed a huge population of invasive European beachgrass.
 After the extensive restoration process, we were amazed to discover a federally endangered plant called Tidestrom's lupine had quickly colonized the newly restored area, becoming one of the largest populations in the park.
 However, some wet winters have opened the door to new invasives such as European searocket and New Zealand spinach.
 These plants are growing at such a rate that they are threatening the long-term viability of the lupine, as well as other species that depend on native dunes such as western snowy plover and Myrtle's silverspot butterfly.
 If we are going to keep these new invaders out, we need your help!

 Diana May Oppenheim and Brittany Nelson will be sharing the role of leading the yoga flow at the end of each work day.
 Diana is an in-it-for-life yogi as well as an outdoor enthusiast.
 She believes that yoga, like nature, can be enjoyed by everyone regardless of age, race, gender and even capability!
 Brittany did her yoga teacher training with Diana and is an amazing, heartfelt and dedicated nature enthusiast.
 With both teachers, you'll find a well-thought out sequence that focuses on breath, mindfulness, self-inquiry and meets each person where they are at.
+All levels are welcome